 All Brown syllabi should include the following statement, to enable all students' full participation in your class:

 Brown University is committed to full inclusion of all students.
 Please inform me early in the term if you may require accommodations or modification of any of course procedures.
 You may speak with me after class or during office hours, or by appointment.
 If you need accommodations around online learning or in classroom accommodations, please be sure to reach out to Student Accessibility Services (SAS) for their assistance ([email protected], 401-863-9588).
 Undergraduates in need of short-term academic advice or support can contact an academic dean in the College by emailing [email protected].
 Graduate students may contact one of the deans in the Dean of the College office.

 You may wish to list other Brown learning support resources, to support the diversity of student learners in your class.
 Student Support Services Deans can be a helpful resource to discuss personal, family or health-related concerns, as well as a potential academic and personal plan.
 They are available for same-day consult and/or scheduled appointment.
 A list of other resources can be found here.

 Some instructors add diversity and inclusion statements to create an invitational tone, signal that difference in intellectual exchange is valued, or communicate awareness of current campus conversations surrounding diversity.
-Multiple examples can be found here, and a statement specifically aimed at inclusion for English Language Learners is below:
+Multiple examples can be found here, and a statement specifically aimed at inclusion for International and Multilingual Students is below:

 “Brown welcomes students from around the country and the world, and their unique perspectives enrich our learning community.
 To support students whose primary language is not English, an array of English support services are available on campus including language and culture workshops and individual appointments.
 For more information, contact [email protected] or (401) 863-5672.”